jolene-lim/onemapsgapi/readme.md

 get_pop_query(token, "getOccupation", "Bedok", "2010")
 ```

 - `get_pop_queries()` allows users to query multiple datasets for multiple towns and years.
-Note that rate-limiting is essential for large queries.
+For large queries, enabling parallel iterations is recommended.

 ```{r}
 # example: return occupation summary data and literacy summary data for Bedok and Yishun towns in year 2010